-- 34. Post-harvest burning must be carried out in a manner that avoids burning the filter strip to the greatest extent practicable.
-Deliberate or negligent burning of filter strips must not occur. - 35.
-Where a post-harvest burn has intruded into a filter strip, State Forests must put in place soil erosion and sediment control measures within 5 days to prevent water pollution. - 36.
-For land classified as inherent hazard level 2 or 3, post-harvest burning must not be carried out during or within one month prior to those months of the year with an average monthly rainfall erosivity of greater than 1100.

-37. For land classified as inherent hazard level 2 or 3, post-harvest burning carried out during those months of the year with an average monthly rainfall erosivity of 900 to 1100 inclusive must use a ground burning (top disposal) method only.
+- 34. Post-harvest burning must be carried out in a manner that avoids burning filter strips and protection zones to the greatest extent practicable.
+Deliberate or negligent burning of filter strips and protection zones must not occur. - 35.
+Where a post-harvest burn has intruded into a filter strip or protection zone, State Forests must put in place soil erosion and sediment control measures within 5 days to prevent water pollution. - 36.
+For land classified as inherent hazard level 2 or 3, post-harvest burning must not be carried out during or within one month prior to those months of the year with an average monthly rainfall erosivity of greater than 1100. - 37.
+For land classified as inherent hazard level 2 or 3, post-harvest burning carried out during those months of the year with an average monthly rainfall erosivity of 900 to 1100 inclusive must use a ground burning (top disposal) method only.